Tyrone Marhguy: Background of admission denial

-In March 2021, Achimota School denied admission to Tyrone Iras Marhguy, a prospective student, because he wore dreadlocks, which are associated with his Rastafarian faith.
-The school administration stated that its regulations did not permit the enrollment of students with dreadlocks.
-Another Rastafarian student, Oheneba Kwaku Nkrabea, was also denied admission for the same reason.
+In March 2021, Achimota School denied admission to Tyrone Iras Marhguy because he wore dreadlocks associated with his Rastafarian faith.
+Marhguy's family said that the dreadlocks had religious significance and that requiring their removal would violate their religious beliefs.
+The school said that its regulations did not permit students to wear dreadlocks.
+Another Rastafarian student, Oheneba Kwaku Nkrabea, was also denied admission.

-The fathers of both students, Raswad Menkrabea and Tereo Marhguy, publicly criticized the school's decision, stated that the decision violated their children's rights.
-The incident generated national debate in Ghana, focusing on the issue of religious freedom in the country's educational system.
+The fathers of both students, Raswad Menkrabea and Tereo Marhguy, publicly criticized the school's decision as violating their children's rights.